 - It can be a total mess to use, with strings everywhere.

-- Eventually two pieces of wood will fall appart again.
+- Eventually, two pieces of wood will fall apart again.

-- miniatures are far to small to be glued together with a glue gun, even pieces of fabric.
+- miniatures are far too small to be glued together with a glue gun, even pieces of fabric.

 I know that I have advised a glue gun before in a former blog post, but I sure changed my mind, and I learned it the hard way!
 Tacky glue or Elmer’s glue is so much better!

 Save yourself a ton of work and don’t use a glue gun 😉

 Mistake Number 3: Miniatures And Dollhouses Will Not Take Too Much Space, Right?

 Having a dollhouse is like making a puzzle: if you don’t have the space for it, it will be on the dining table forever and ever.
 How are you going to have the family over for Christmas then? 😉